adib/coursera_devdataprod-012_01/README.md

 This repository is divided into three mini-projects:

  - Folder `Presentation` is the _pitch_ part of the assignment that describes the underlying idea for the application and containing a link to the corresponding web application.
+The R script inside this presentation trains the model and saves it into a file for further use in the web application.
  - Folder `WebApp` contains the source files for the web application that runs the model and makes it accessible through a web browser.
  - Folder `Research` contains the various tidbits of R code used to develop the idea and machine learning model.

 ## Copyright